A complete guide to poodles

 This dog is considered to be one of the most intelligent dog breeds.
 It was originally bred as a water dog and excels at many different tasks, including retrieving, tracking and herding.
 Poodles typically have a good-natured disposition.
 Some have described them as graceful or noble.
 Standard poodles are generally calmer than miniature poodles and toy poodles.

 AKC Groups: Non-sporting (standard and miniature poodles) and toy (toy poodles)

 Training: Poodles respond well to the voice of a firm and consistent owner.
 They will sometimes disobey commands if they are uttered without confidence and authority.

 Ideal Environment: These dogs are excellent around children, so they are great dogs for families.
 They are unsuitable for owners who travel regularly, as they do not handle being left alone well.

 Feeding: Poodles are prone to bloat, so it is advisable to feed them two to three small meals a day, rather than one large meal.

-Grooming: Because of their dense, curly fur, poodles require significantly more grooming than many other breeds of dog.
-Many owners choose to clip their dog's hair in order to make it easier to maintain.
+Grooming: Because of their dense, curly fur, they require significantly more grooming than many other breeds of dog.
+Many owners choose to clip their dog’s hair in order to make it easier to maintain.
 Poodles shed little hair, which makes them excellent pets for those with allergies.

 Average Lifespan: Poodles live, on average, for 12 to 15 years.
 Some have been known to live for 20 years.